 Setting up a backup system is crucial.
 Better yet, it's a system you've taken the time to automate so that in the event of a computer crash or data loss, your most valuable documents will still be safe.
 For example, a cloud storage service such as Google Drive or Dropbox is handy for automatically backing up smaller files.

 When you sign up for a cloud storage service, it will create a folder on your computer that constantly syncs to the cloud so that anything in the folder is saved online as well as on your computer.
 You might want to save all insurance applications or a long-term project to the cloud-synced folder.
-Depending how much storage you have, you may want to save special photos.
+Depending on how much storage you have, you may want to save special photos.
 Amazon Prime subscribers, for example, get unlimited storage for full-resolution photos.
 Check out our feature on cloud storage services to see what works best for you.

 If you're backing up larger media files, such as songs or videos, you can purchase external hard drives with 1TB or more of storage (A terabyte is 1000GB, which can hold up to 250,000 photos or 1,000 HD movies).
-We like the Western Digitial My Book Desktop hard drive which comes in 3TB ($94 on Amazon) to 8TB ($185) and in a dual drive configuration up to 20TB ($799)
+We like the Western Digitial My Passport hard drive which comes in 1TB, 2TB, 3TB and 4TB capacities, starting at $59 (check price on Amazon).

 Updated on 2/6/2019